to The Songbook Academy

 Who can apply?

-The Songbook Academy® is open to individuals between 14 and 18 years old as of January 1, 2022, who are enrolled in high school (or home school) grades 9-12 and are U.S. legal residents residing in the United States (graduating seniors are eligible to apply).
-Students entering high school in the fall of 2022 are not eligible to apply.
+The Songbook Academy® is open to individuals between 14 and 18 years old as of January 1, 2024, who are enrolled in high school (or home school) grades 9-12 and are U.S. legal residents residing in the United States (graduating seniors are eligible to apply).
+Students who are not entering high school until the fall of 2024 are not eligible to apply.
 Applicants may be required to provide proof of date of birth, high school enrollment and residency, upon request.

 When is the application due?